 The main concern in this paper is to clarify what would occur if the system has symmetry.
 Since the dynamics cannot be fully scrambling in the presence of symmetry, information should be leaked out from the system in a different manner.
 We particularly consider conservation of the number of up-spins, or equivalently, the $Z$-component of the angular momentum (\emph{$Z$-axis AM} for short).
 Since the corresponding symmetry is a $Z$-axial symmetry, we call the system the Kerr BH in analogy with actual black holes.
 Throughout the paper, we denote by $L$ the mean of the $Z$-axis AM in the initial Kerr BH $B_{\rm in}$ and by $\delta L$ its standard deviation.

-We show that the constraint on scrambling dynamics by the symmetry results in the \emph{partial decoupling} of the Kerr BH rather than the full decoupling as in the case of BH without any symmetry.
-Due to this difference, two substantial changes are brought into the HP protocol, the \emph{delay} of information leakage and the \emph{information remnant}.
-The delay means that, compared to the BH without any symmetry, more radiation is needed to recover the quantum information of $A$, while we mean by the information remnant that a certain amount of the information of $A$ remains in the Kerr BH until it is all radiated.
+Assuming that the dynamics of the system is scrambling that respects the axial symmetry, we first show that partial decoupling occurs in the Kerr BH, rather than the full decoupling as in the case of BH without any symmetry.
+This results in two substantial changes, \emph{the delay of information leakage} and \emph{the information remnant}.
+The delay means that, compared to the BH without any symmetry, one needs to collect more radiation in order to recover quantum information of $A$.
+The information remnant means that a certain amount of the information of $A$ remains in the Kerr BH until it is all radiated.
 Depending on the $Z$-axis AM $L$ and its fluctuation $\delta L$ of the initial Kerr BH $B_{\rm in}$, the delay ranges from $O(\sqrt{k})$ to macroscopically large values, and the information remnant varies from infinitesimal to constant.

-Thus, with certain initial conditions, the symmetry radically changes the behavior of how radiation carries information away.
-In particular, when the Kerr BHs has extremely large angular momentum or fluctuation, there is a possibility that the Kerr BHs do keep nearly all information of $A$ until the last moment.
+Our result implies that, with certain initial conditions, the symmetry radically changes the behavior of how radiation carries information away from the BH.
+In particular, when the Kerr BHs has extremely large $Z$-axis AM or fluctuation, there is a possibility that the Kerr BHs do keep nearly all information of $A$ until the last moment.
 This is in sharp contrast to the HP protocol without symmetry that predicts an instant leakage of information.
 See Sec.~\ref{S:IRPR} for details.